jmavila/safe_pool/README.md

 - https://bugs.python.org/issue24927
 - https://bugs.python.org/issue22393

-Unfortunately this fixes are 1) not merged, and b) not enough to really fix the problem.
+Unfortunately those fixes are 1) not merged, and b) not enough to really fix the problem.
 What we need is:

 - 1) the pool needs to finish even if subprocesses are killed and die.
 - 2) the option to retry faulty tasks.